WebberZone/contextual-related-posts/readme.txt

 * Bug fixes:
     * Fixed issue where Related Posts newer than was set to 0 caused no posts to display
+    * Use the original arguments when setting the cache key for CRP_Query

 = 3.0.1 =